davidstutz/mathematical-image-processing/README.md

 # Programming Exercises for Mathematical Image Processing

-This repository contains programming exercises corresponding to the lectures "Mathematical Foundations of Image Processing" and "Variational Methods in Image Processing" held by [Prof. Berkes]() at RWTH Aachen University.
+This repository contains programming exercises corresponding to the lectures "Mathematical Foundations of Image Processing" and "Variational Methods in Image Processing" held by [Prof. Berkels](https://www.aices.rwth-aachen.de/en/people/berkels) at RWTH Aachen University.
 The corresponding assignments can be found in the following article:

     [1] http://davidstutz.de/programming-exercises-for-mathematical-image-processing/